UW-CTRL/lmc-book/lectures/state-space.md

 The second equation describes how the measured output $y$ depends on the state $x$.
 For now, we can ignore it, or just assume that $y(t) = x(t)$.

-Linear systems are nice because key system properties, like stability, controllability, observability, etc (things from AA/EE/ME 547) can be determined from knowing the $A, B, C$ and $D$ matrices.
+Linear systems are nice because key system properties, like stability, controllability, observability, etc (topics from AA/EE/ME 547) can be determined from knowing the $A, B, C$ and $D$ matrices.
 Unfortunately, more often than not, our dynamics are not linear.
 What we can do instead is to **linearize** the system about a reference state and control, such as an equilibrium state and control, and consider linear dynamics *local* to the point of linearization.
 Note that this linearization is only valid in a local region about the point of linearization.
 But, as it turns out, repeatedly linearizing and applying linear control techniques has proven to be extremely effective and widely used in practice.